MKLab-ITI/pygrank/documentation/documentation.md

 where *H(M)* is called a *graph filter*.

 ### List of Filters
-The package provides several graph filters.
+`pygrank` provides several graph filters.
 Their usage pattern consists of instantiating them as algorithms `alg` and then calling them with `alg(graph, personalization)` or the alternative `alg(pg.to_signal(graph, personalization))` to obtain posterior node signals based on diffusing the provided